dabrahams/translucent-mirror/README.md

 ## Features

-- **Translucent Mirror**: Shows a horizontally flipped (mirrored) view from your camera with adjustable opacity
-- **Maximized Window**: Launches with a maximized window that fills your screen (but not fullscreen mode)
-- **Opacity Control**: Use the slider in the bottom-right corner to adjust the transparency level
-- **Background Visibility**: The translucent window allows you to see whatever is behind the application
+- **Always-On-Top Mirror**: Translucent mirrored camera view that stays on top of all windows
+- **Click-Through Interface**: All clicks and interactions pass through to applications below
+- **Menu Bar Control**: Discrete menu bar item (no dock icon) with opacity slider and toggle
+- **Full Screen Coverage**: Covers entire screen while remaining completely transparent to input
+- **Background App**: Runs as a background utility without cluttering your dock or app switcher

 ## Requirements